exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/10_MongoDB Aggregation Query/index.md

 As outlined earlier, the User Order-level and Order Item-level data is extracted via separate query resolvers and separate database query processor functions.

-## Retrieving Order-level Fields Via `find`
+### Retrieving Order-level Fields Via `find`

-Although, in the demo project, Order and related Order Item are located in one MongoDB Document, *projection* enables us pulling selected parts of the document only.
+Although, in the demo project Order and related Order Item are located in one MongoDB Document, *projection* enables us pulling selected parts of the document only.

 In `src/db-handlers/user/user-order-list-fetch.js`, the `find` statement is: